tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 npm i react react-dom
 ```

-Once it is finished installing the development dependencies, let's run the webpack init command.
+When the development dependencies have finished installing, run the Webpack init command:

 ```bash
 npx webpack init
 ```

-For our set up your answers should look like this:
+For our setup, your answers should look like this:

 ```
 ?
 Which of the following JS solutions do you want to use?
 ES6